ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 | This Functions returns a boolean value (True or False).
 | If there are new messages (unread messages), it returns True, otherwise False.
 | It uses the red color notification dot on WhatsApp icon to acheive this.
-| So this function is available only for WhatsApp Desktop Application in Windows and Mac, and not for WhatsApp Web.
+| This function is available only for WhatsApp Desktop Application in Windows and Mac, and not for WhatsApp Web.

 **Usage:**